dartmouth-cs52-21S/lab1-landingpage-snow-kang/README.md

 - I was not able to recreate the the opening visual on the league website.
 I inspected the page and they have two identical videos playing synchronously, one blurred in the background and one on top to give the effect of the blurred edges.

 ## Extra Credit
 - Created a rendition of the carousel from https://codeburst.io/how-to-pure-css-carousel-ce1a8cb231c8 to imitate the one on league's webpage.
-Added the functionality that you click on any image in the carousel slider (one apart and two apart) to transition to it with a sliding, resizing, and recoloring effect
+Added the functionality that you click on any image in the carousel slider (one apart and two apart) to transition to it with a sliding, resizing, and recoloring effect.
+There is a hover glow effect for sliding to a different image.
 - Created tabbed areas using https://css-tricks.com/the-checkbox-hack/
 - Created dynamic hamburger menu with https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793
 - Menu items have anchors to the corresponding section